-A job disqualification is when the Minnesota Department of Human Services (DHS) or the Minnesota Department of Health (MDH) stops you from working in a job where you have “direct contact” with people getting services in a covered setting.
+A job disqualification is when you are stopped from working in a job where you have “direct contact” with people getting services in a covered setting.
+The Minnesota Department of Human Services (DHS) or the Minnesota Department of Health (MDH) decides.
 It is usually because of something in your background report or record.
 Direct care jobs can be jobs in:

 If you apply for a foster care or daycare license, or when you are hired for a direct contact job, the state does a background check on you.
 This means the state looks to see if there is anything in your background that should stop you from working in those types of jobs.